 - Getting screened as early as age 40 if men have genetic risk factors.

+Screenings can detect the presence of an enlarged prostate, which could be a precursor to cancer, especially in men who have a genetic predisposition.
 When men have an enlarged prostate, their doctors will increase screenings and may recommend medications or lifestyle changes to help.

 Though there is no evidence that treating an enlarged prostate can prevent cancer in these men, preliminary evidence shows that an enlarged prostate and prostate cancer are very closely linked.